yasingole/Dev-Ops-Project/README.md

 - Private Subnet
 - Public Route Table and Route
 - Elastic IP (Conditional)
+    - Here we have a conditional argument with the count.
+The conditional expression ensures that the code will create multiple Elastic IPs (one for each public subnet) if the environment is "Production", and only a single Elastic IP if it's not.
+This helps save costs in the Dev and Staginging environment productions.
 - NAT Gateway
 - Private Route Table and Route
 - Public Route Table Association